 A good employee is a valuable asset to any company.
 While you can’t control the quality of your employees, there are certain qualities that you can look for and encourage in them.
-Here’s an overview of what makes a good employee:
+Here’s an overview of the qualities of good employees you might miss:

 Adaptive traits are essential in becoming a good employee.
 You need to be able to accept new situations and changes as they come, which means having the ability to deal with change in a positive manner.
 Adaptable people also work well in various environments, so they can adjust their approaches based on what is being asked of them or what their current role requires from them.
 They are willing to learn new skills or processes that may be necessary for their job description, even if it’s not something they’ve done before or something that isn’t necessarily fun for them at first glance.